St Paul's Church, Grangetown: Doctor Who

-St Paul's Church was a filming location for the 2005 Father's Day episode of the BBC series, Doctor Who.
+St Paul's Church was a filming location for the 2005 "Father's Day" episode of the BBC series, Doctor Who.
 Filming took place between 11 and 18 November 2004.
 During a family wedding the church is attacked by alien creatures called Reapers.

 Recent events

 In 2008, facing repair costs of £1 million and with a congregation much smaller than in its heyday, St Paul's asked the Church of Wales for permission to sell the old building.
 Major repairs were required to the roof and ongoing annual running costs were estimated at £160,000.
 In 2010 its freehold was put on the market with an asking price of £300,000.
 In February 2012 an offer was received to buy the church and convert it into a training room and offices.

 However, in early 2016 with no successful sale taking place, the church instead planned to work with Wales and West Housing to convert part of the building into apartments.
 The church gifted part of the building to the housing association.
 The last service took place on 5 February 2016, led by the assistant Bishop of Llandaff.
 A smaller part of the church, comprising the old chancel and vestry, would be retained for use by the congregation.

 As of 2018, the plans for converting the nave have not been followed through, and the church remains the same.

+Renovation work began in May 2023.
+Extensive groundwork has taken place in order to relay a floor, after which the roof and windows will be repaired to make the building watertight.
+The church will not reopen immediately, but after a period of community consultation, further fundraising and renovation work.
+The church congregation continue to meet in the hall next door at 8am and 10:30am on a Sunday morning.